Bioenergetic trophic trade-offs determine mass-dependent extinction thresholds across the Cenozoic: Supplemental Appendices

 \subsection{Predator-prey mass relationship}

-To obtain the expected prey mass for a given predator mass ${\rm E}\{M_C|M_P\}$, we combined mammalian trophic relationships documented in the FoRAGE database \cite{uiterwaal2018data} with those for larger mammalian predators documented in numerous publications by Hayward et al. \cite{hayward2005lion,Hayward2006hyena,hayward2006leopard,hayward2006lycaon,hayward2006cheetah,Hayward2008}.
+To obtain the expected prey mass for a given predator mass ${\rm E}\{M_H|M_P\}$, we combined mammalian trophic relationships documented in the FoRAGE database \citep{uiterwaal2018data} with those for larger mammalian predators documented in numerous publications by Hayward et al. \citep{hayward2005lion,Hayward2006hyena,hayward2006leopard,hayward2006lycaon,hayward2006cheetah,Hayward2008}.
 While previous accounts have estimated the mammalian PPMR to have a slope (in log-log space) closer to unity, the inclusion of trophic relationships for larger predators and prey, which are weighted by prey preference, suggests a slope closer to 1.46, which is the predator-prey mass relationship (PPMR) used in our analyses (Fig. \ref{fig:ppmr}).
-Exclusion of grizzly bears (\emph{Ursus arctos}, which have a very low expected prey mass due to their specialization on salmon (ca. 1 Kg) elevates the slope to 1.5, though we note that such minor changes to the PPMR do not impact our findings.
+Exclusion of grizzly bears (\emph{Ursus arctos}, which have a very low expected prey mass due to their specialization on salmon (ca. 1 kg) elevates the slope to 1.5, though we note that such minor changes to the PPMR do not impact our findings.
+The expectation used throughout is set as ${\rm E}\{M_H|M_P\} = 3.73\times10^{-6} M_P^{1.46}$ with units of kg.